 What connects Tsarska Bistritsa and the Mount Musala Peak?

-Well, have you ever thought of spending your vacation on a mountain resort enjoying all sorts of activities.
-In addition to exploring the surrounding flora and fauna and marveling at the beauty of nature and nearby landmarks.
+Have you ever considered spending your vacation at a mountain resort enjoying all sorts of activities?
+In addition to exploring the surrounding flora and fauna and marvelling at the beauty of nature and nearby landmarks.

-Only afterwards to book a hiking trip to a nearby mountain peak that will steal your breath away and show you a different perspective of things as you contemplate at the top?
+Only afterwards should you book a hiking trip to a nearby mountain peak that will steal your breath away and show you a different perspective of things as you contemplate at the top.

-Tsarska Bistritsa is one of many historical buildings above the Borovets Mountain resort and is only 7 kilometers away from the highest mountain peak of the Rila mountain; the Musala Peak.
+Tsarska Bistritsa is one of many historical buildings above the Borovets Mountain resort.
+It is only 7 kilometres from the highest mountain peak of the Rila mountain, the Musala Peak.
 All the previous are located in the Rila region.

-You can book a few days at a Borovets resort hotel and dedicate one of them to a hiking trip to enjoy nature of the Rila National Park as you climb up to the top of Mount Musala.
+You can book a few days at a Borovets resort hotel and dedicate one of them to a hiking trip to enjoy the nature of Rila National Park as you climb to the top of Mount Musala.

-Then we will book a hiking trip to the Rila Mountain Range’s highest peak; Mount Musala Peak, where you can enjoy wafts of the freshest air to renew your soul and clear your mind!
+Then, we will book a hiking trip to Mount Musala Peak, the Rila Mountain Range’s highest peak.
+Here, you can enjoy wafts of the freshest air to renew your soul and clear your mind!

 Borovets Resort

-Borovets town and ski resort is located on the northern slopes of the Rila Mountains in Bulgaria, about 70 kilometers away from the Bulgarian capital; Sofia.
-This popular Bulgarian resort dates back to 1896 making it the oldest Bulgarian winter resort and the entire Balkans.
-It was known as Chamkoria; a Turkish word which means a pine forest until the middle of the 20th century.
+Borovets town and ski resort are located on the northern slopes of the Rila Mountains in Bulgaria, about 70 kilometres away from Sofia, the Bulgarian capital.
+This popular resort dates back to 1896, making it the oldest Bulgarian winter resort in the Balkans.
+It was known as Chamkoria, a Turkish word meaning pine forest, until the middle of the 20th century.

-In 1896 Kniaz Ferdinand had his summer residence and a hunting lodge built in the area, now known as Tsarska Bistritsa.
-Bulgarian aristocrats and elite followed the lead of their monarch and built their summer cottages and chalets in Borovets.
+In 1896, Kniaz Ferdinand built his summer residence and a hunting lodge in the area now known as Tsarska Bistritsa.
+Bulgarian aristocrats and elite followed the monarch’s lead and built their summer cottages and chalets in Borovets.
 The area was once known as the hunting place for Bulgarian kings.

-In 1942, the resort’s name changed from Chamkoria to Borovets which is a literal translation of the Turkish word.
-During the 60s and the 70s, the resort was developed greatly with the addition of new ski drags and lifts, wider ski slopes and the building of alpine-style hotels.
-All these changes made Borovets the largest winter sports center in the Balkans.
+In 1942, the resort’s name changed from Chamkoria to Borovets, which is a literal translation of the Turkish word.
+During the 1960s and 1970s, the resort was greatly developed, with the addition of new ski drags and lifts, wider ski slopes, and the building of alpine-style hotels.
+All these changes made Borovets the largest winter sports centre in the Balkans.

-Borovets has cemented its place as the destination for winter sports in Bulgaria.
-Developments of the resort has provided a whole range of winter sports on the Rila mountain slopes.
-The rounds of the World Cup Alpine Skiing were held in 1981 and 1984.
+Borovets has cemented its place as a destination for winter sports in Bulgaria.
+The resort’s development has provided a whole range of winter sports on the Rila mountain slopes.
+The World Cup Alpine Skiing rounds were held in 1981 and 1984.

-The resort also hosted 12 European cups as well as several FIS Alpine ski races.
-The latest European Cup race was held in Borovets in 2016; the giant slalom for women.
+The resort also hosted 12 European cups and several FIS Alpine ski races.
+The latest European Cup race, the women’s giant slalom, was held in Borovets in 2016.

-Borovets is now a modern four-seasons resort with an excellent network of ski slopes and lifts, the resort engulfs a variety of alpine hotels with restaurants and entertainment outlets.
-The resort offers a variety of both summer and winter activities.
+Borovets is now a modern four-season resort with an excellent network of ski slopes and lifts.
+The resort engulfs a variety of alpine hotels with restaurants and entertainment outlets.
+It offers a variety of summer and winter activities.

-Ski and Snowboarding School, Ski Doo and Ski Touring are some of the winter activities offered.
-While Hiking and Mountaineering Tours and Outdoor Adventures are some of the activities available during the summer season.
+Ski and Snowboarding School, Ski-Doo, and Ski Touring are some of the winter activities offered.
+Hiking and Mountaineering Tours and Outdoor Adventures are some of the summer activities available.

-How to get to Borovets and where to stay?
+How do you get to Borovets, and where do you stay?

 Getting to Borovets

-Borovets isn’t very far from major Bulgarian cities, only 90 kilometers from the capital Sofia, 110 kilometers from Plovdiv and a mere 10 kilometers from Samokov.
+Borovets isn’t very far from major Bulgarian cities.
+It is only 90 kilometres from Sofia, 110 kilometres from Plovdiv, and 10 kilometres from Samokov.

 1. Bus from Sofia:

-The bus leaves from the bus stop at the Sofia Alexander Nevski Cathedral 6 times a week.
-The hour and a half bus ride to get you to Borovets Bus Stop will cost 23 Euros.
-Or if you take the route through Samokov and change buses there, the entire trip will cost about 5 Euros for the longer trip time of 3 hours.
+The bus leaves from the Sofia Alexander Nevski Cathedral bus stop six times a week.
+The hour and a half bus ride to Borovets Bus Stop will cost 23 Euros.
+Alternatively, if you take the route through Samokov and change buses there, the entire trip will cost about 5 Euros for the longer trip of 3 hours.

 2. Bus from Plovdiv: